wilsonmar/mac-setup/README.md

 The above are fron the <strong>secrets.sh</strong> file in your $HOME folder, which you edit to specify which port numbers and the keywords for apps you want installed.

+   The file's name is suffixed with ".sh" because another script runs it to establish variables for the script to reference.

-Apps belong to a category:
+Each app belongs to a category:

+<a name="Categories"></a>

 * MAC_TOOLS mas, Ansible, 1Password, PowerShell, Kindle, etc.
 * EDITORS Atom, Code, Eclipse, Emacs, IntelliJ, Macvim, STS, Sublime, Textmate, vim